sigstore/docs/content/en/cosign/signing_with_containers.md

 $ cosign sign --key cosign.key user/demo
 ```

 If you need to generate local keys, you can do so by running `cosign generate-key-pair`.
+See [Signing with Self-Managed Keys](/cosign/signing_with_self-managed_keys/) for more information.

 ## Sign a container multiple times